phouse512/blog/_posts/2017-01-14-useful-tools-1-mypy.markdown

 computer for programming, productivity and the web.
 For tools that we use everyday, we have lots of shortcuts and subtle habits here and there.
 This post is the first in a series documenting my workflows and tools I use on a regular basis.
-Below is a half-baked list of upcoming posts (the order may change):
+Below is a half-baked list of posts in this series (the order may change):

+- mypy
 - vim and plugins
 - ack and jq
 - Todoist